Boston Public Schools, Office of Human Capital

 Our responsibility is to ensure every child has great teachers and great school leaders.
 In the Boston Public Schools we tailor instruction to meet the individual needs of every student.
 Together, we are:

-- Deepening partnerships with parents, students, and the communit;
+Deepening partnerships with parents, students, and the community;

 By securing new flexibilities and resources, we have intervened in our lowest-performing schools, many of which are showing greater growth than the district average.
 By partnering with community organizations and expanding grant opportunities, we have expanded science, arts, athletics and doubled summer learning opportunities to end the cycle of summer learning loss.